rydmike/flex_color_scheme/README.md

 however not necessary to use them to reap the benefits of FlexColorScheme.

-The color and scheme definitions for the built-in color schemes are in their own classes.
+The color and scheme definitions for the built-in color schemes are in their own class.
 They will not be included in the release compiled version of your application if you do not use (reference) them in your application, and instead only use your own custom color schemes for the themes.

 ### If I don't Use the Predefined Schemes, Why Should I Use FlexColorScheme?

 The purposes with the FlexColorScheme package is to:

-* It fixes many odd things in Flutter's standard ThemeData definitions and makes all SDK Widgets, old, new and even deprecated ones, use the color scheme you specify in the expected way.
+* Fixes some odd things in Flutter's standard ThemeData definitions and make all SDK Widgets, old, new and even deprecated ones, use the specified color scheme in the expected way.
-*
 * Enable easy switching among multiple color schemes in an app.
 * Provide an easy way to make themes with primary color branded and blended backgrounds and surfaces.
-To easily vary the blend level and mode for different surfaces.
+Be able to to easily vary the blend level and mode for different surfaces.
-* Provide an easy toggle for different AppBar styles, without the need to manually make a custom theme for it every time.
+* Provide a quick toggle for different AppBar styles, without the need to manually make a custom theme for it every time, including matching TabBar.
 * Provide optional support for a true black mode for dark themes.
 * Quickly swap the primary and secondary color definitions, if you want to try your theme the other way around.